MVioque/YODA/README.md

 8th - Classification and generation of output catalogues

-The output of YODA will be a probability assignment to each ot the sources in the Input Sample for each of the bootstrapped sets.
-In order to average the bootstrapped sets and get a final catalogue the Bootsum.py code can be used.
+The output of YODA is a file per bootstrapped iteration with the classifications for the probability.
+In order to average the bootstrapped sets and get a final catalogue the Bootgather.py code can be used.